Rammstein singer Lindemann tests positive for coronavirus | DW | 27.03.2020

 Till Lindemann (r.) seen here during a concert at the Berlin Olympic Stadium last year

-More recently, Lindemann pursued his solo career, performing in Russia without his legendary band , which hosts one of the biggest fan communities of Rammstein.
-During his stage performances there, Till Lindemann is said to have made has recently made references to the novel coronavirus.
+More recently, Lindemann pursued his solo career, performing in Russia without his legendary band ; Russia hosts one of the biggest fan communities of Rammstein.
+During his stage performances there, Till Lindemann is said to recently have made references to the novel coronavirus.

 With an ongoing ban on public gatherings of more than 5,000 people in place in Moscow, Lindemann had decided to give two separate performances to smaller audiences.